jdmanthey/CBR2020/02_microbe_processing/readme.md

     library(plyr)
     library(picante)

+Are there any packages that say they do not exist?
+Try installing them with the install.packages command.

 ### 5. Set up analysis

 The data we have today is a subset of the full data collected from the birds.
 We have 5000 paired-end Illumina sequencing